Naked at work: Waipukurau vets bare all in front of colleagues, for a good cause

 Farmers from around Hawke's Bay have been taking part in the national naked challenge run by Will To Live.

-Photos from locals have been shared to the Hawke's Bay Drought Facebook page started by Poppy Renton.
+Photos from locals have been shared on the Hawke's Bay Drought Facebook page started by Poppy Renton.

-The Waipukurau vet clinic took up the challenge on Thursday show their support with a third of its staff posing creatively with dogs, x-rays, vet equipment, a horse, signs, even an expertly placed stethescope.
+The Waipukurau vet clinic took up the challenge on Thursday show their support, with a third of its staff posing creatively with dogs, x-rays, vet equipment, a horse, signs - even an expertly placed stethoscope.

-The photo has also provided "a bit of a laugh" for the team and those in the drought Facebook page.
+The photo has also provided "a bit of a laugh" for the team and those reading the drought Facebook page.

 "If this sort of stuff lightens people's mood at this time, that's great," Hilson said.